JL-14/viking-experience-uk/README.md

 ![Title font](ADD)

-- Josefin Sans was used for titles and headers as it has a slightly Nordic appearance (with sharper edges than the main font) and is legible and goes well with the theme of the website.
+- Josefin Sans was used for titles and headers as it has a Nordic appearance (with sharper edges than the main font) and is legible and goes well with the theme of the website.

 ### Wireframe